Frequently asked questions

 Verification is a guard against document and identity fraud.
 It means the Iowa DOT must check with the agency or authority that issued the document to make sure it is valid.

 Iowa uses Social Security Online Verification (SSOLV) to verify Social Security information; Systematic Alien Verification for Entitlements (SAVE) to verify immigration documents and status; and U.S. Passport Verification Service to verify passport information.
-Systems to verify birth record information and state DL information are expected to become available in the future.
+Systems to verify birth record information and state driver's license information are expected to become available in the future.

 No. The information you give to the Iowa DOT held securely by the Iowa DOT.
 It is not entered into a national database.

-Some U.S. border states offer an enhanced DL that includes passive vicinity radio frequency identification embedded in the card that meets federal requirements and facilitates rapid identification checks at the border.
+Some U.S. border states offer an enhanced driver's license that includes passive vicinity radio frequency identification embedded in the card that meets federal requirements and facilitates rapid identification checks at the border.
 However, that technology is not required by the REAL ID and is not used in cards issued by Iowa.